How to check if a Stamped Mandate (and its JWTs) has been revoked

 integer (epoch milliseconds) or null

-Timestamp of when the PINT was revoked. null when the PINT is valid or has only expired without explicit revocation
+Timestamp of when the mandate was revoked. null when the mandate is valid or has only expired without explicit revocation

 _links.self